Sicily Yacht Charter Itineraries

 Trapani and Marsala

-The ports of Trapani and Marsala are famous for their salt production.
-They also provide excellent access points for visiting the Aegadian islands of Levanzo and Favignana.
+The ports of Trapani and Marsala are famous for their salt production, and they also provide excellent access points for visiting the Aegadian islands of Levanzo and Favignana.
 Moreover, venture further west through the turquoise waters to see the Punta Troia Castle on the island of Marettimo.

 In Marsala, journey around the Isola Grand to reach the Lugana Marsala Nature Reserve and Salinella Park.
 While in the city, tour the churches of the old town and stop for a glass of local Marsala wine.
 Before leaving, pick up high-quality olive oil from nearby Castelveltrano.